 The church was substantially rebuilt in the Neo-Gothic style at the end of the 19th century.
 The tiles on the roof show the coats of arms of the Triune Kingdom of Croatia, Dalmatia and Slovenia, and the city of Zagreb.

-The funicular is only 66-meter-long and connects Upper and Lower Towns.
+Other fun things to do in Zagreb include riding the funicular which is only 66-meter-long and connects Upper and Lower Towns.
 It’s the shortest passenger cable railway that takes only about 55 seconds to get from one end to another.
 Opened in 1890, the funicular operated on steam and was the first public transport used in the city.

 Lotrscak Tower is the only preserved medieval tower that dates back to the 13th century.
 Slightly modified six centuries later, the tower, today, is famous for canon fired every day at noon.

-What to do in Zagreb: Relax at one of the parks
+What to do in Zagreb in August: relax at one of the parks

+After a long day of exploring and walking, it’s always a good idea to sit in greenery and enjoy your time.
 Zagreb has a fair share of green spaces and Zrinjevac park is one of the most favorable of them all.
-The park features plane trees, a wrought iron bandstand, fountains, and busts of famous Croatian figures.
+The park features plane trees, a wrought-iron bandstand, fountains, and busts of famous Croatian figures.

 The main railway station of the city is also located here.
 The first railway arrived in Zagreb in 1862 and connected the cultural center of Europe – Viena, and Budapest.
 The building was built in 1892 with Renaissance and Neoclassical elements.
 The whole area is one of the most beautiful places in the Lower Town.